Moving and homeowners insurance FAQs

 You'll likely find that your policy also offers family liability protection, which can help cover expenses if, for example, you're sued after someone is injured on your property.

-An agent can help you understand your policy's specific coverages (and their limits).
-An agent can also help you decide if additional coverages, such as scheduled personal property for your valuables or a personal umbrella policy to provide greater liability protection, make sense for you.
+Your insurance provider can help you understand your policy's specific coverages (and their limits).
+Your insurance provider can also help you decide if additional coverages, such as scheduled personal property for your valuables or a personal umbrella policy to provide greater liability protection, make sense for you.

 Who do I contact if I plan to move?

-Your local insurance agent can help you figure out the insurance implications of your move.
-An agent can help you time the cancellation of a policy on your old home and the beginning of a new homeowners policy to help ensure that there's not a gap in coverage if, for instance, your closing date is postponed.
+Your insurance provider can help you figure out the insurance implications of your move.
+Your insurance provider can help you time the cancellation of a policy on your old home and the beginning of a new homeowners policy to help ensure that there's not a gap in coverage if, for instance, your closing date is postponed.

-You may want to reach out to an insurance agent as soon as you make an offer on a new home to get an idea of what a policy will cost and if there are any requirements that come with the new home.
+You may want to reach out to your insurance provider as soon as you make an offer on a new home to get an idea of what a policy will cost and if there are any requirements that come with the new home.

 How much does homeowners insurance cost?

 There is no one-size-fits-all price when it comes to protecting your home.
 The cost of a homeowners insurance policy typically depends on a number of factors, including the size, value and age of your home, the coverage limits you select and any additional protections you choose, such as scheduled personal property for high-value belongings.
-A local agent can provide an insurance quote based on your specific needs
+Your insurance provider can provide an insurance quote based on your specific needs

 Read more: How much does homeowners insurance cost?